 Reporting to the Board is a Chief Executive Officer who in turn manages the organisation’s staff.

-The NT Rugby Union Board set the broad strategic direction of the organisation through appropriate consultation with stakeholders.
+The Northern Territory Rugby Union Board set the broad strategic direction of the organisation through appropriate consultation with stakeholders.

 This includes determining the organisation’s purpose, core values and the ethical framework as well as key objectives and performance measures.